PomonaCS/Readmes/5) On-Disk Sort/README.md

 ## Important Dates

-* Release Date: September 23, 2018
+* Release Date: October 22, 2019
-* Due Date: September 30, 2018
+* Due Date: October 29, 2019

 ## Key Terms and Concepts

 * File I/O - Methods for handling input (I) and output (O) to different files.
 Allows us to read and modify various files through different systems.
-(See 1.1 pg.
+(See lecture slides, 1.1 pg.
 36 in the textbook, **Apendix A - File I/O in Java**, and [here](https://www.tutorialspoint.com/java/java_files_io.htm) for more).
-* Mergesort - A O(n log n) method of sorting where a set of data is split into smaller chunks, sorted, and then merged back together by doing simple comparisons while iterating through the smaller sorted sets (See 2.2 pg.
+* Mergesort - A divide and conquer algorithm for sorting of O(n log n) complexity.
+The data to be sorted are split into smaller chunks, sorted, and then merged back together by doing simple comparisons while iterating through the smaller sorted sets (See lecture slides and  2.2 pg.
 270 - 288 in the textbook for more).
 * Iterator - An interface that allows traversal through a set of data.
-Relies on hasNext() (which sees if there is another element left) and next() (which returns the next element) methods (See 1.1 pg.
+Requires the `hasNext()` (which sees if there is another element left) and `next()` (which returns the next element) methods (See lecture notes, 1.1 pg.
 100 and various other examples in the textbook and [here](https://docs.oracle.com/javase/8/docs/api/java/util/Iterator.html) for more)

 ## Learning Goals

 * Practice reading from and writing to files.
-* Practice using Java exceptions and try/catch statements
+* Practice using Java exceptions and try/catch statements.
-* Practice using an Iterator to iterate over a collection of Strings
+* Practice using an Iterator to iterate over a collection of Strings.
-* Implement a divide-and-conquer algorithm
+* Implement a divide-and-conquer algorithm.

 ## Description